 - Urine cultures to test for infection.

-- Ultrasound of the kidneys and bladder to find where the urine blockage is occurring.
+- Ultrasound of your kidneys and bladder to find where the pee blockage is occurring.

-- Urine testing to look for blood in the urine.
+- Urine testing to look for blood in your pee.

-- X-rays to look for narrowing of the urethra.
+- A scope to look for narrowing of your urethra.

 Management and Treatment

 How is a bladder outlet obstruction (BOO) treated?

 The type of treatment depends on what’s obstructing your bladder.
 For example, bladder stones are treated differently than prostate cancer.

 - Inserting a thin, flexible tube called a catheter through your urethra and into your bladder.

 - Inserting a catheter into your bladder through an incision in your lower abdomen.

 - Surgical procedures to remove the obstruction.